 Study Political Science

-The Political Science minor is a useful addition to the program of study for students wanting a better understanding of political processes and current events.
-Careers in public administration and political activity are available for graduates with knowledge of the discipline of political science.
+The political science minor is a useful addition to the program of study for students wanting a better understanding of political processes and current events.
+With knowledge of the discipline of political science, you will be prepared for a variety of political science careers including those in public administration and political activity.

 Political Science Minor - (18 credit hours)